I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 You are reading a blog post right now.
 And chances are high that you landed on this page because it came up when you were looking for social media strategies for your salon on Google.
 Am I right? 🙂

-This is process is referred to as SEO (search engine optimisation) and starts with you researching the keywords to target with your content.
+This is process is referred to as SEO (search engine optimization) and starts with you researching the keywords to target with your content.

 To get you started with this, I’ve put together an article that you should read called How to Get Your Salon to the Top of Google: Salon SEO & Keywords.